Heirloom German Speckled Trout Lettuce, Smoked Trout, Lemon Poppy Seed Dressing

 This week I’ve learned that multiple names for same heirloom lettuces is also quite common.

-One of the reasons, according to author, and renowned Master Heirloom Gardner, William Woys Weaver, is that the seeds from these lettuces, having been distributed by varying companies over time, were then sold with newly created names, although the heirloom lettuce plant actually remains the same.
-You can read a more detailed article by Weaver on heirloom lettuces on Mother Earth News linked here.
+One of the reasons, according to author, and renowned Master Heirloom Gardner, William Woys Weaver, is that the seeds from these lettuces, having been distributed by varying companies over time and were then sold with newly created names even though the heirloom lettuce plant actually remains the same.
+You can read a more detailed article by Weaver on heirloom lettuces on Mother Earth News here.